 In this first section, introduce yourself with your name and title or affiliation; always list that you are associated with CSU—San Marcos.
-Then, briefly list the primary aim(s) of your study.
-Follow this with rationale as to why subjects are being recruited for the study i.e. inclusion criteria, etc.
+Explain why subjects are being recruited for the study i.e. inclusion criteria, etc.

-Next should be a bulleted section labeled, in which you list all potential risks experienced through participation in the study.
-Remember, risks can be emotional (survey responses, etc.), financial (loss of income), physical (harm or injury), personal (loss/jeopardy to relationships, excess time commitment, coercion, etc.) as well as loss of anonymity and confidentiality.
+Next should be a bulleted section labeled, in which you list all potential risks and inconviences experienced through participation in the study.
+Remember, risks can be emotional (survey responses, etc.), financial (loss of income), physical (harm or injury), personal (loss/jeopardy to relationships, excess time commitment, etc.).

 Incentives for Participation